willemvanoort/ContainerCommander/README.md

-# Shipyard CP
+# Container Commander
-## Shipyard CP, A Docker Controller.
+## Container Commander CP, A Docker Controller.
 Code copyright Matt Wisniewski <contact.mattdylan@gmail.com> until future notice.

 ---

 ## Installation

-Shipyard requires you to have Node, and Sass installed on a Linux server.
+Container Commander requires you to have Node, and Sass installed on a Linux server.
 If you are unfimilliar with NodeJS learn more here: http://nodejs.org

-Shipyard also requires Bower and Grunt.
+Container Commander also requires Bower and Grunt.
 Additionally we make use of forever, to avoid screening our application.
 Install them globally with the following command.

 > npm install -g grunt grunt-cli bower forever